zoolu-got-rhythm/advent-of-code-2023-typescript/README.md

-## Advent Of Code 2023 TypeScript Implementations
+## Advent Of Code 2023 TypeScript Implementations/Solutions
 ### how to run

 from project root run